somecallmejosh/majestic-monolith-blog/content/post/beatiful-unsplash-images-optimized-with-cloudinary.md

 {{< /highlight >}}

 ## In Closing
 **Thank you, Unsplash.com**.
 Almost every image on this site is a representation of your offering.
 Dear reader, I encourage you to head over to [their website](https://unsplash.com/) and poke around.
 There are no signups required.
 No trickery.
 No tomfoolery.
-Nothing to lose. **Thank you, Cloudinary**.
+Nothing to lose.

+**Thank you, Cloudinary**.
 You've made the process of image optimization and management a breeze.
 I also encourage our readers to check out [Cloudinary](http://www.cloudinary.com) for more info.

-Please share your thoughts below, and be sure to tell your friends if you like what you see on their site.
+And, **thank you** for taking the time to read our very first blog post.
+If you have other image optimization solutions you use, please share your thoughts below.
+Also, be sure to tell your friends if you like what you see here.